Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/qubes/index.rst

 4. Open the pre-installed Nitrokey App and change the PINs of your Nitrokey as `described here <../change-pins.html>`_.

-5. Change the passphrase for the hard disk encryption by searching in the Qubes Menu for "Change Disk Passwort".
+5. Change the passphrase for the hard disk encryption by searching in the Qubes Menu for "Change Disk Password".
 This passphrase is different from your user acount's passphrase.

    .. figure:: /images/qubes/ChangeDiskPasswordQubes.png
       :alt: Change Password Qubes Image